iNZightVIT/iNZightTools/cran-comments.md

 0 errors | 0 warnings | 2 notes

-* This is a new release.
+* This is a new submission

 * checking package dependencies (1.2s) ...
 NOTE
   Package suggested but not available for checking: ‘Acinonyx’